Ego-Vision World Model for Humanoid Contact Planning: Methods

-Our offline dataset, $\mathcal{D}$, is generated by collecting trajectories, $\tau$, from the simulated humanoid.
-At each timestep, the robot receives an observation $o_t$, executes a randomly sampled action $a_t$, and in return, receives the reward $r_t$ and termination signal $d_t$ from the environment.
+Once a reliable low-level controller is obtained, we collect an offline object-interaction dataset for the subsequent vision-based world model training.
+Our offline dataset $\mathcal{D}$ is generated by collecting trajectories $\tau$ in simulation across three object types: a ball, a wall, and an arch.
+At each timestep, the robot receives an observation $o_t$ including a downsampled $64 \times 48$ ego-centric depth image and proprioceptive signals, executes a randomly sampled action $a_t = \left[p_{ee}^{\top}, h_{body}\right]^{\top}$.
+We exclude the desired linear velocity $v$ from the planner's action space to force the robot to solve contact-rich problems through postural manipulation.
+In return, the robot receives the reward $r_t$ and the termination signal $d_t$ from the environment.
 These collected transition tuples $\{o_t, a_t, r_t, d_t\}$ are then stored in a final trajectory dataset structured as \texttt{[Batch, Time, Data]}.

 At each step, we sample the finite differences of planner actions $a_t = a_{t-1} + \eta \cdot \delta $ from $\delta \sim \mathcal{U}(-1, 1)$, where $\eta$ is a scalar step that controls the magnitude of the update.
 This step is performed after normalizing the task space $\left[p_{ee}^{\top}, h_{body}\right]^{\top}$ of the low-level controller. $\eta$ is set to $0.32$.
-The purpose of using such a method to sample the actions is to (1) avoid using any demonstration, which is expensive to obtain for the whole-body commands of a humanoid, and (2) heuristically avoid ineffective and jitter behavior data far outside the command range.
+The purpose of using such a method to sample the actions is to (1) avoid using any demonstration, which is expensive to obtain for the whole-body commands of a humanoid, and (2) avoid ineffective and jittery behavior data from random sampling.
+For a detailed description of the process, see the illustration video on our \href{https://ego-vcp.github.io/}{website} and \href{https://github.com/HybridRobotics/Ego-VCP}{code}.